KalaayPT/Profit-Taker-Guide/tldr.md

 ### Energy economy

 With the provided setup you will quickly notice that you need a lot of energy.
-With enemies being an incosistent source of orb drops, we strongly recommend [Energy Restores](https://warframe.fandom.com/wiki/Squad_Energy_Restore).
+With enemies being an inconsistent source of orb drops, we strongly recommend [Energy Restores](https://warframe.fandom.com/wiki/Squad_Energy_Restore).

 The more comfortable and cheaper setup is what the community refers to as "padless" by using [Preparation](https://warframe.fandom.com/wiki/Preparation) and Primed Flow to have a huge reserve of Energy which should last the entire run.
 You can also use amber Archon Shards to fill some of your maximum energy when you spawn in or blue Archon Shards to further expand your energy capacity.